qijigithub/OOD-study-log/README.md

 Run ObserverDemo.java document:
 Subject1 will be create and Observer1, Observer 2 and Observer 3 add themselves to Subject ArrayList.
 Once Subject1 set a change, it will notify all Observer in the Observer ArrayList.
 Each Observer will receive the update information and print it in their own way.
+#### understanding
+* Observer class has subject class for add itself to subject(follow subject).
+Subjects must has Observer for update info to subject and manage everything for observers.
+* Observers can have different way to accept the info they get from subject class.
+* Mutual relationship, one is dominant, this for manage everything for other class, if other class has too much right, the dominant one will be hacked.

 ### 3.Decorator pattern：Structural Pattern